Skip to contents

 #> Chain 1: Rejecting initial value:

-#> Chain 1: Gradient evaluated at the initial value is not finite.
+#> Chain 1: Error evaluating the log probability at the initial value.

 #> Chain 1: Rejecting initial value:

-#> Chain 1: Gradient evaluated at the initial value is not finite.
+#> Chain 1: Error evaluating the log probability at the initial value.

 #> Chain 1: